History of the Sega Dreamcast/Development

 At one stage the Black Belt, was shown to a limited number of developers and was apparently very well received.
 Details of this Western "64-bit" machine were not hard to come by, but perhaps the most important feature of the Black Belt design was its operating system, designed specifically to make the machine easy to develop for (likely moreso than the Dural project at that stage).

-Sega were thought to have been showing off development hardware to prospective developers and publishers around late 1997, with a converted demo version of Scud Race.
-Notably the Sega Saturn had built a reputation of only offering arcade conversions - with the Dural, Sega wanted a more diverse selection of games, and so despite experimenting with Scud Race, a full conversion of the title was unlikely.
+Sega were thought to have been showing off development hardware to prospective developers and publishers (such as Core Design) around late 1997, with a converted demo version of Scud Race.
+Notably the Sega Saturn had built a reputation of only offering arcade conversions - with the Dural, Sega wanted a more diverse selection of games, and so despite experimenting with Scud Race, a full conversion of the title was unlikely (though what was on display reportedly performed better than the arcade).
 The upcoming Daytona USA 2: Battle on the Edge was considered a more likely candidate, but in the end this did not materialise either.

 Incidentally demos concerning Scud Race have since been found on Dreamcast Dev.Boxes.